 Community Files

-Great Docs automatically detects standard community files in your project root and integrates them into your documentation site.
-When found, these files become navigable pages with links in the Community section of the homepage’s right sidebar.
+Great Docs automatically detects these standard community files and turns them into styled pages on your documentation site.
+Each detected file gets its own page and a link in the Community section of the homepage’s right sidebar.
+No configuration is needed.
+If the file exists, it becomes part of your site.

 Supported Files